Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 The 'statutory option' should be abolished and the legislature as it now stands, which is contained in section 8(2) of The Road Traffic Act 1988 should be removed and the 'statutory option' should no longer be available.

 1981 saw the introduction of evidential breath testing laws in the UK, breath samples would become the principal means of testing a motorists blood alcohol content and the results used as evidence in a court of law.
-In order to instill public confidence in the accuracy of evidential breath testing machines The 1981 Transport Act made provisions for what became known as 'the statutory option'.
-This allowed motorists who provided evidential breath test specimens lower than 50mg of alcohol in 100ml of breath to be given the option of providing a blood or urine sample instead.
+In order to instil public confidence in the accuracy of evidential breath testing machines The 1981 Transport Act made provisions for what became known as 'the statutory option'.
+This allowed motorists who provided evidential breath test specimens lower than 50mg of alcohol in 100ml of breath to be given the option of providing an alternative sample of blood or urine instead.

-The 'statutory option' is now looked upon as being obsolete as evidential breath testing machines have been proved to be both reliable and accurate.
-Defendants who are able to use the statutory option may actually benefit from the inevitable delay between requesting to provide an alternative sample of blood or urine for analysis and the time at which they actually provide a sample of blood or urine.
-This is because BAC (blood alcohol levels) decrease over time.
+The 'statutory option' is now looked upon as being obsolete as evidential breath testing machines have proven to be both reliable and accurate.
+Defendants who were able to use the statutory option often benefited from the all too common inevitable delay between requesting to provide an alternative sample of blood or urine for analysis and the time at which an alternative sample of blood or urine could be taken.

-Top of page
+Top of Page

 High Risk Offenders